 The detention appeared to be part of a wave of arrests of writers and intellectuals in advance of the 50th anniversary of the March 1959 uprising preceding the Dalai Lama’s departure from Tibet.
 The 2008 anniversary had provoked ethnic rioting in Tibetan areas, and international reporters were barred from the region.

 In November 2009, a Gannan court sentenced Tsang to 15 years in prison for disclosing state secrets, according to The Associated Press.

 Tsang’s family is allowed to visit him in prison every two months, and is permitted to speak with him only in Chinese via an intercom and separated by glass screen.
 Not being allowed to converse in Tibetan is difficult for many of his family members, PEN International said.

-As of September 2018, Tsang was being held at Dingxi Prison in Gansu province, according to the Tibetan Centre for Human Rights and Democracy.
+As of September 2018, Tsang was being held at Dingxi Prison in Gansu province, according to the Tibetan Center for Human Rights and Democracy.
 The center told CPJ in September 2018 that Tsang’s health was failing, and said he suffered from pain in his legs and hips, but his family was not allowed to provide him traditional Tibetan medicine.
-The center did not respond to CPJ’s inquiries on Tsang’s case in late 2020.